BlockchainCommons/SmartCustodyBook/manuscript/01-scenario.md

    9. **LL:** Click "Open Ledger Live", then "Got It", then "Open Manager"
    10. At last, you're ready to check the firmware version on your Ledger!
    11. **LL:** If your Ledger does not have the most up-to-date firmware (currently 1.5.5), hit the "Update" button to the right.
        - Follow the instructions you see on screen.
        - Make sure to verify that the identifier matches between your screen and your Ledger, to ensure the security of this update.
        - You may also need to update the MCU.
 If so, Ledger Live will alert you.
 You'll need to disconnect the Ledger, then plug it back in while holding the left button this time.
        - You will usually see that the Bootloader is updating, then the MCU, then the Firmware.
 (Whew!)
     12. Disconnect your Ledger from your computer; exit Ledger Live.
 3. ⎕ Initialize Your Ledger
    1. Restart Ledger Live; enter your password; and plug your Ledger back into your computer.
    2. Click both buttons on your Ledger when it says "Welcome"; this is generally how you clear a screen.
    3. Click both buttons again.
    4. You should now see "Configure as new device" with an "X" to the left and a "√" on the right.
 This means that you hit the left button to choose "No" ("X") and the right button to choose "Yes" ("√").
 Click the right button.
 4. ⎕ Create Your PIN[^10]
    1. Hit both buttons on your Ledger to create a PIN
    2. Create at least a 6-to-8 digit PIN
    3. If you desire PIN compatibility with Trezor, don't use the number "0".
    4. Hit both buttons to verify your PIN
    5. ⎕ Write the PIN and the Date that the key was generated using permanent marker on waterproof paper page
 5. ⎕ View Recovery Phrase
    1. Hit both buttons on your Ledger to view your 24-word Recovery Phrase
    2. Afterward, you can hit the right button to go to the next word
 6. ⎕ Write down Recovery Phrase, adding it to the waterproof paper page
    1. Write it in 6 rows, with 4 words in each row
    2. Beware of homonyms or similar words
    3. Leave some room at the bottom of the page for notes
    4. Afterward, go back through all 24 words, and look at each character in the words to make sure you got them right
    5. Hit both buttons to exit the word list, then hit both buttons to verify your Recovery Phrase
    6. You'll need to verify all 24 words; expect this to take some time.
    7. You should see "Your device is now ready".
 7. ⎕ Install Bitcoin on your Ledger[^11]
    1. **LL:** Choose the "Manager" in Ledger Live
    2. Hit the right button on your Ledger to Give Permissions
    3. **LL:** Install Bitcoin
    4. **LL:** Hit "Close"
    5. **LL:** Repeat for any other cryptocurrency you want to use
 8. ⎕ Create Your Bitcoin Account
    1. **LL:** Click the "+" next to Accounts to Add Accounts
    2. **LL:** Choose Bitcoin and hit "Continue"
-    3. On your Ledger, hit the right button to navigate to the Bitcoin app, then both buttons to run it
+   3. On your Ledger, hit the right button to navigate to the Bitcoin app, then both buttons to run
    4. Click the right button to allow your Ledger Live wallet to access your Ledger
    5. **LL:** Hit "Continue" in Ledger Live
    6. **LL:** Name the account (e.g. "Investment Cold Storage"), select the checkmark, and hit "Add Account"
    7. Hit the "X" button; you're done: you now have an account to send and receive bitcoins; discount the Ledger
 9. ⎕ Write the date the key was generated, the Ledger firmware version number, and the Bitcoin app version number on waterproof paper.[^12]

 #### **D. Verify Recovery Phrase**